 - Preheat the oven to 400ºF (205ºC).
 Position an oven rack to the center position.

 - Drizzle the olive oil over the asparagus.
-Rub and roll the spears around so that they are covered in oil.
-Spread the spears so that they are lined up in a single layer.
+Rub and roll the spears over the baking sheet so that they are covered with oil.
+Add a small splash of oil if there wasn’t enough to coat the asparagus.
+Spread the spears over the sheet pan into a single layer, making sure they’re not tightly packed together.

 - Take the asparagus out of the oven and sprinkle the lemon zest on top.
 Use a spatula to gently toss the asparagus with the lemon zest.
 Serve immediately.